-Currently, A2 milk is being marketed as a healthier choice than regular milk.
+Currently, A2 milk is marketed as a healthier choice than regular A1 milk.

 This article takes an objective look at the science behind A1 and A2 milk.

-- A1 beta-casein: Milk from breeds of cows that originated in northern Europe is generally high in A1 beta-casein.
-A1 milk comes from breeds like the Holstein, Friesian, Ayrshire and British Shorthorn.
+- A1 beta-casein.
+Milk from breeds of cows that originated in northern Europe is generally high in A1 beta-casein.
+These breeds include Holstein, Friesian, Ayrshire, and British Shorthorn.

-- A2 beta-casein: Milk that is high in A2 beta-casein is mainly found in breeds that originated in the Channel Islands and Southern France.
-This includes breeds like the Guernsey, Jersey, Charolais and Limousin (1, 2).
+- A2 beta-casein.
+Milk that is high in A2 beta-casein is mainly found in breeds that originated in the Channel Islands and southern France.
+These include Guernsey, Jersey, Charolais, and Limousin cows (

 Regular milk contains both A1 and A2 beta-casein, but A2 milk contains only A2 beta-casein.

-Bottom Line: A1 and A2 milk contain different types of a protein called beta-casein.
+A1 and A2 milk contain different types of beta-casein protein.
 Some studies indicate that A2 milk may be the healthier of the two.

-Beta-casomorphin-7 (BCM-7) is the reason why regular milk is believed to be less healthy than A2 milk.
+It’s the reason why some people believe regular milk to be less healthy than A2 milk.

-While BCM-7 may affect the digestive system, it is not yet clear to what extent BCM-7 is absorbed intact into the blood.
+While BCM-7 may affect your digestive system, it’s still unclear to what extent BCM-7 is absorbed intact into your blood.

-BCM-7 has been extensively studied, but its health relevance still remains unclear.
+While BCM-7 has been extensively researched, its overall health effects remain unclear.

-Type 1 diabetes is typically diagnosed in children, and is characterized by a lack of insulin in the body.
+Type 1 diabetes is typically diagnosed in children and characterized by a lack of insulin.

 So far, no clinical trials in humans have investigated the effect of A1 beta-casein on type 1 diabetes.

-This is supported by one experiment in rabbits.
-It showed that consuming A1 beta-casein promoted fat buildup in injured blood vessels.
-This buildup was much lower when the rabbits consumed A2 beta-casein (15).
+One test in rabbits showed that A1 beta-casein promoted fat buildup in injured blood vessels.
+This buildup was much lower when the rabbits consumed A2 beta-casein (

-The study didn't find any significant adverse effects on risk factors for heart disease.
-Compared with A2 beta-casein, the A1 type had similar effects on blood vessel function, blood pressure, blood fats and inflammatory markers (16).
+In one study in 15 adults at high risk of heart disease, no significant adverse effects were observed.
+A1 and A2 had similar effects on blood vessel function, blood pressure, blood fats, and inflammatory markers (

-Sudden infant death syndrome (SIDS) is the most common cause of death in infants less than one year of age.
+Sudden infant death syndrome (SIDS) is the most common cause of death in infants under 12 months old.

-SIDS is defined as the unexpected death of an infant, without an apparent cause (18).
+SIDS is the unexpected death of an infant without an apparent cause (

 These results indicate that some children may be sensitive to the A1 beta-casein found in cow’s milk.
-However, further studies are needed before any firm conclusions can be reached.
+Yet, further studies are needed before any firm conclusions can be reached.

 Autism is a mental condition characterized by poor social interaction and repetitive behavior.

-One study of infants found higher levels of BCM-7 in those who were fed cow’s milk, compared to those who were breastfed.
-However, levels of BCM-7 dropped quickly in some of the infants, whereas they remained high in others.
+One study in infants found higher levels of BCM-7 in those fed cow’s milk compared to those who were breastfed.
+Notably, levels of BCM-7 dropped quickly in some of the infants while remaining high in others.

-So far, no human trials have specifically investigated the effects of A1 and A2 milk on symptoms of autism.
+So far, no human trials have specifically investigated the effects of A1 and A2 milk on autism symptoms.

-Lactose intolerance is defined as the inability to fully digest the sugar (lactose) found in milk.
-This is a common cause of bloating, gas and diarrhea.
+Lactose intolerance is the inability to fully digest milk sugar (lactose).
+This is a common cause of bloating, gas, and diarrhea.

 Scientists have suggested that certain milk proteins may be responsible for some people’s milk intolerance.

-A few studies indicate that A1 beta-casein may have adverse effects in certain individuals.
+Research suggests that A1 beta-casein causes adverse digestive symptoms in certain individuals.